 Adherence to local, state, federal laws

-Since the Internet is not subject to any form of regulation, users may encounter sites they consider offensive or controversial.
-Filters are installed on all computers at SWCPL.
-This software is designed to block access to such material, in accordance with the Children’s Internet Protection Act.
-No filtering software is totally foolproof and may occasionally fail to block access to a site an individual may deem inappropriate.
-It may also occasionally block access to a site not considered offensive.
+Filtering Filtering software is installed on all computers at SWCPL.
+This software is designed to block access to harmful online content, in accordance with the Children’s Internet Protection Act.
+No filtering software is totally foolproof.
+Occasionally access to a site an individual may deem inappropriate occurs.
+The filter may also occasionally block access to a site not considered offensive.

 Use of electronic communication